-- What did the “Marxist” societies of the 20th C accomplish?
+- What did the “Marxist” societies of the 20th century accomplish?
 What were their shortcomings?
 Same question for the capitalist societies.

-- To what extent were the “Marxist” countries of the 20th C actually Marxist?
+- To what extent were the “Marxist” countries of the 20th century actually Marxist?

 - What are the social and cultural prerequisites to a true socialist revolution?